Wuthering Waves: Gameplay

 Wuthering Waves is set in an open world.
 The player controls the protagonist Rover, as well as recruited allies called Resonators, which are split into 4-star and 5-star rarities.
 The endgame content features modes where characters can be used in a series of combat challenges.

-The game's combat system features Intro and Outro skills; Intro skills are triggered when the characters enter combat and Outro skills are triggered when the characters leave combat.
-Both abilities (skills) are triggered when the characters are switched.

 The game's gacha system features banners known as Convenes, where Resonators and Weapons can be obtained.
 There are three types of Convenes: novice, event, and standard.
+Event Convenes are limited-time banners distinct from the permanent standard pool.
+They typically feature rate-up exclusive Resonators or weapons and rotate periodically as part of version updates.
 A pity system guarantees that 5-star items are obtained within a set amount of pulls.

+The game features a large open world on the planet Solaris-3, with traversal mechanics designed to support various forms of exploration.
+Players can sprint across open fields without consuming stamina, though it drains during combat, wall-running or climbing.
+Additional movement options include scaling sheer walls and cliffs with the grappling hook, performing mid-air dodges and parries, and gliding from heights.

+In addition, the game features region-specific traversal mechanics introduced in major updates.
+Version 2.0 introduced a flight module in the Rinascita region, featuring a dedicated stamina system that enables aerial movement such as ascent, descent, high-speed dives, and Ultra Flight Boost.
+The feature was later expanded to areas of Huanglong, including Jinzhou and the Black Shores.

+In version 3.0, the Expedition Motorbike was introduced in the Lahai-Roi region as a primary ground vehicle, enabling high-speed travel, obstacle-jumping boosts powered by an energy system, adaptive grappling, and limited autopilot functionality on designated routes.

+The game's combat system features Intro and Outro skills; Intro skills are triggered when the characters enter combat and Outro skills are triggered when the characters leave combat.
+Both skills are triggered when the characters are switched.

+In December 2025, a new combat feature got introduced adding more depth into the gameplay.
+After attacking enemies for a certain amount of times, they enter a special state.
+In this state characters can perform Tune Break dealing damage and canceling the attack of the enemy.

 Resonators may acquire and equip Echoes from defeating enemies in the open world or in areas called Tacet Fields, completing quests, or participating in events, granting them abilities which summon or transform characters into monsters briefly and providing resonators with stats that increase their HP and/or damage.